Dysarthria in Adults

 • Demyelinating and inflammatory diseases—multiple sclerosis, encephalitis, Guillain-Barré and associated autoimmune syndromes, meningitis, multifocal leukoencephalopathy

-• Infectious diseases—acquired immune deficiency syndrome (AIDS), Creutzfeldt-Jakob disease, herpes zoster, infectious encephalopathy, central nervous system tuberculosis, poliomyelitis
+• Infectious diseases—COVID-19, acquired immune deficiency syndrome (AIDS), Creutzfeldt-Jakob disease, herpes zoster, infectious encephalopathy, central nervous system tuberculosis, poliomyelitis

-• Neoplastic diseases—central nervous system tumors; cerebral, cerebellar, or brainstem tumors; paraneoplastic cerebellar degeneration
+• Neoplastic diseases—central and peripheral nervous system tumors; cerebral, cerebellar, or brainstem tumors; paraneoplastic cerebellar degeneration

-• Other neurologic conditions—hydrocephalus, Meige syndrome, myoclonic epilepsy, neuroacanthocytosis, radiation necrosis, sarcoidosis, seizure disorder, Tourette's syndrome, Chorea gravidarum
+• Other neurologic conditions—hydrocephalus, Meige syndrome, myoclonic epilepsy, neuroacanthocytosis, radiation necrosis, sarcoidosis, seizure disorder, Tourette syndrome, chorea gravidarum

 • Toxic/metabolic diseases—botulism, carbon monoxide poisoning, central pontine myelinolysis, heavy metal or chemical toxicity, hepatocerebral degeneration, hypothyroidism, hypoxic encephalopathy, lithium toxicity, Wilson's disease